-OMAHA, Neb. – Little-known Scot Robison led a loaded field of Olympic medalists in preliminaries of the 100-meter freestyle at the U.S. Olympic swimming trials on Thursday.
+OMAHA, Neb. – Little-known Scot Robison led a loaded field of Olympic medalists, including Ryan Lochte, with the fastest time in preliminaries of the 100-meter freestyle at the U.S. Olympic swimming trials on Thursday.

 The 23-year-old sprinter from Charlotte, N.C., won his heat in 49.08 seconds, beating out 2008 Olympian Nathan Adrian, who was second-quickest at 49.17.

 Robison was on the U.S. team at last year's world championships in Shanghai, and earned a bronze medal as part of the 400 free relay after swimming in the morning prelims.
 He competed in the World University Games in 2009, winning two gold medals as part of relays, but that is the extent of his international experience.

 Still, Robison wasn't intimidated by the presence of veteran Olympians like Lochte, Jason Lezak and Cullen Jones.

 "If right now was the first time I had thought about it, I'd be in trouble," he said.
 "But luckily, the past three or four years, I've been training knowing that all along.
 You just have to believe that you belong in that group."